carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 >
 {: .callout}

-## Twarc let’s you interact via the v1 api and v2 api.
-We already did twarc2 timeline.
-Twarc1 timeline gives slightly different results (We need to confirm and figure out how they are different?).
-How are they different?

-Remember: timeline captures tweets of 1 person: this harvests up to some arbitrary limit below 3200 You can request a specific time period for a person’s
-timeline: Dong dong dong (FIXME)

 ## Endpoints

 The Twitter API (similarly to other API's) make requests for data and deliver data to you by calling an endpoint.
 An endpoint is a unique address that corresponds to specific types of information, and marks the limit (or endpoint) that an API may retrieve data from Twitter.
 The Twitter API include a range of endpoints, and they are categorized as:

 * Accounts and users